QuinnAho/Glint3D/ai/FOR_DEVELOPERS.md

 ### 1. task.json - Task Specification

 The `task.json` file is the single source of truth for what needs to be accomplished.
+It contains all the essential information about a task in a clean, structured, and machine-readable format.

+We use **JSON** because:
+- It’s easy for both humans and AI to read and update.
+- It provides a clear, standardized structure for storing task details.
+- AI systems can quickly parse and act on the information without guesswork.
+- It ensures consistent formatting across all tasks, reducing context loss.
+- It allows automation, making it simple to link tasks, track progress, and enforce requirements.

 **Schema:**
 ```json